psiz-org/psiz/README.md

 ---

+## Purpose

+PsiZ provides computational tools for modeling how people perceive the world.
+The primary use case of PsiZ is to infer psychological representations from human behavior (e.g., similarity judgments).
+The package integrates cognitive theory with modern computational methods.

 ## What's in a name?

 The name PsiZ (pronounced like the word *size*, /sʌɪz/) is meant to serve as shorthand for the term *psychological embedding*.
 The greek letter Psi is often used to represent the field of psychology and the matrix variable **Z** is often used in machine learning to denote a latent feature space.

-## Purpose

-PsiZ provides the computational tools to infer psychological representations from human behavior (i.e., a psychological embedding).
-It integrates cognitive theory with contemporary computational methods.

 ## Installation